Hanyu defends Olympic title, Uno takes silver

-GANGNEUNG, South Korea (Reuters) - Japan’s Yuzuru Hanyu took gold in the men’s singles competition on Saturday despite several mistakes in an otherwise mesmerising programme, becoming the first man in 66 years to defend his Olympic title and giving Japan its first Pyeongchang gold.
+GANGNEUNG, South Korea (Reuters) - Japan’s Yuzuru Hanyu took gold in the men’s singles competition on Saturday despite several mistakes in an otherwise mesmerizing programme, becoming the first man in 66 years to defend his Olympic title and giving Japan its first Pyeongchang gold.

 Skating in front of a crowd of euphoric supporters at the Gangneung Ice Arena, the 23-year-old took steps out of his quad toeloop and triple Lutz.
-But those errors did not stop him from delivering a gold-worthy performance.
+But those errors did not stop him from delivering a gold-worthy performance despite a gap of weeks in his training after injuring his ankle last November.

 Hanyu, a two-time world champion, finished nearly 11 points overall ahead of compatriot Shoma Uno.
+It was the first time Japanese athletes took two top podium places at a Winter Olympics since 1972.

 “Getting to this place was really tough,” Hanyu told reporters.
 “Because I had time off from skating, I was able to do a lot of planning and thinking about strategy.”